KQM-git/TCL/general-mechanics/bugs.md

 You can use your overworld team in the second half of abyss even if the same members are in the first half of the chamber by [selecting retry at the same time as you kill the last enemy.](../evidence/general-mechanics/bugs.md\#using-the-same-team-for-both-abyss-halves)

 When using the retry button in abyss your [elemental skill and burst will not reset its cooldown](../evidence/general-mechanics/bugs.md\#elemental-skills-and-bursts-dont-reset-when-using-retry-in-abyss) so if you are too fast at starting the new encounter you will not be able to execute your opening moves properly.

+Opening the exit menu in the Abyss does not pause the timer.
+This results in a bug wherein if you use the retry button in abyss as the last enemy in a chamber dies [you will encounter an error message and recieve 0 stars.](../evidence/general-mechanics/bugs.md\#retry-and-exit-menu-issues)

 ## Overworld